January update

 When he said the road went to Changhua, I thought 'well I've done that on the main road before, it's really not that far'.
 Well, as some smart arse Scotsman once sang 'Ye take the high road and I'll take the low road.'
 This was a high road... though not as steep as the temple road... we still had our challenges... kids waving from cars -very offputting; part of the road that was underconstruction- had to navigate over the dirt; and a high number of slow lorries.
 We popped into see Sharne in Starbucks for five minutes... and then looked at the huge climb back up to Yuanlin: we thought it best under the 'terrible' weather conditions to take the low road back instead (which just so happened to pass by Bert's pizza place).
 That night we went for a game of pool down in Yuanlin.
 The score, 14 games to 1 Pascal... but that really doesnt describe how close each game was!
 On the Sunday I cycled back to the temple on my traditional route, before having dinner at Sam's house with her and Hollie.
 Tried asking for a bowl of rice to take to the meal from my local lunchbox place... took the manager to come out before they believed that i only wanted a bowl of rice.

 The next morning I woke at 10 and remembered i had to be back in Yuanlin for Annie's (TA) wedding at 12.
 I ran out of the flats and scootered back like a loon.
 Pascal was already dressed up when i got back to the house.
 We still had time to spare after I'd parked the scooter (Mr Bean style; picking it up and dumping it in a space).
 The place where they were having the wedding was the hub of the wedding industry in Taiwan.
-The building was 4 floors high and on each floor there were 4 large halls, partitioned from each other.

 I'd promised Gemma a trip to the cinema that weekend.
 My computer needed taking back to Taichung to change the backup disk to an English version.
 I thought why not combine the two and go to Taichung via Changhua tonight!
 It was a good plan until i learnt that the shop closed at 9.
 So instead we stayed in Changhua watching You Me and Dupree on DVD... not as bad as I'd been told; and eating a '50Pizza' pizza (not as big as I been told).

 The next morning, we made an early start to Taichung.
 Gemma had been once before on the back of a scooter and to my amazement, she managed to get us all the way to Nova without getting us lost.
 I couldnt have done it!
-We dropped off the computer at Nova and headed for the Science Musuem - holding an exhibition of the Terracota Warriors.

 Before we managed to get through the door, a group of students came up to us waving a camera; I assumed they wanted a picture of us... but no; just wanted us to take one of them.
-Big city Taichung... foreigners are hardly a novelty.

 We noted the prices and asked to see the Warriors, the greenhouse and the Technology hall.
 NT$140... the lady told us the greenhouse was free today, but then charged us NT$200 each...?

 I assumed that these were probably also modern replicas.
 Gemma asked a member of staff how old they were, and she pointed out an English speaking student/part timer.
 It seemed that we were the first people who'd spoken to him and he was eager to unleash his knowledge.
 Turns out the Warriors are 2,200 years old.
 Emporer Qin Shi Huang (Ancient China) had had them made to take with him to the after life.
 When he died, they were all buried in a number of pits alongside him, soldiers, captains, generals, labourers, horses, weapons, jewels and tools.
 They were discovered when a farmer in the 1970s had tried to dig a well.
-Fearing the first piece he found was a bad omen, he smashed it up.
-We were lucky to see them when we did, for it is likely that they will not leave China again after they return and are made national treasures later this year.
-We walked round the rest of the museum.
-Most of the info and videos were in Chinese.
-But there were some super cool attractions... moving dinosaurs! a cool yoghurt-pot telephones without the string!
-A solar-powered toy car.
-A thermal-imaging imager thing!

 Hunger struck!
 We headed back to Fingers... and dived into a relatively healthy (honest!) burger and fries.
 It was a real effort to leave without buying everything in the shop: Frosties! peanut butter!
 Lasagne sheets!
 Baked Beans!
 From there we headed to Tiger City to see if there was anything on at the cinemas.
-Gemma thought I'd have worked out where we were in Taichung by now.
-But when you're driving in Taichung, you look only at scooters left right and infront of you, holes in the road, cars pulling out, cars turning left, and if you've chance - the traffic lights.
-Navigation takes a back seat.
-We put off the movie til a better one comes along, collected the computer from Nova and headed home; again without getting even slightly lost.

 Back at Gemma's, we'd barely finished a cup of tea, before Reah popped in from next door and invited us round for tea and cake with Ross, Andy, Rachel and Yarni.
 The cake was supplied by Rachel's dad... it was nice but rather heavy... and with a touch of brandy... before long I felt myself drifting under a garbled veil of voices.
 The night blurs into Monday and the week starts again.
 Time really does fly when you're having fun.